howardisaacson/Intro-to-Astro-2021/Week9_ADS_final_project_prep/Writing a Proposal.md

 answer yo your question?

 The answers to these questions can vary.
-It may be that you want to find clues that contribute to a broader theoretical question such as "how do planets form?", or learm something specific about a particular system- "is there oxygen in the atmosphere of TRAPPIST-1d"?
+It may be that you want to find clues that contribute to a broader theoretical question such as "how do planets form?", or learn something specific about a particular system- "is there oxygen in the atmosphere of TRAPPIST-1d"?
 Your project can govern what we know about the fundamental physics of planet-star systems, or it can provide a small piece of information as part of a larger survey of planet and star properties.
 As long as it answers a question, it is helpful to the field as a whole!